xcart/xcart-docs/_pages/kb_en/general_setup/moving_x-cart_to_another_location.md

 layout: article_with_sidebar
 updated_at: '2017-03-01 16:21 +0400'
 identifier: ref_6oFmUXC7
-title: Moving X-Cart to another location
+title: Moving X-Cart to Another Location
 order: 110
 published: true
 redirect_from: